 A TN panel is more common in the gaming market as it is cheaper to produce but usually boasts a better response time.

-An IPS panel has the advantage of better color reproduction and better viewing angles although you'll often have to sacrifice response time for these attributes.
+An IPS panel has the advantage of better tone reproduction (such as SRGB color gamut), more vibrant colors and better viewing angles although you'll often have to sacrifice response time for these attributes.

-It is not impossible to find an IPS display that performs as well as a TN equivalent although this is not usually possible while remaining at the same price-point.
+It is not impossible to find IPS monitors that perform as well as a TN equivalent although this is not usually possible while remaining at the same price-point.

 Only one model within this guide offers an IPS panel (LG's 24MP59G-P).
 However, a TN panel is usually not an issue at all for gaming as it is more important to have a fast display over a perfectly color accurate one.